AXDOOMER/doom-patcher/README.md

 * Fix for the ouch face
 * Disable 'Q' when recording demos
 * Extend the stack allocation size (64KB => 512KB)
+* Use DPCHGUN/DSCHGUN as the chaingunner's attack sound
 * Enable random sound pitch
 * Increase the static limits to [those of Doom plus](http://prboom-plus.sourceforge.net/doom-plus.features.html)
 * Enable long tics